-First, you have to make the sauce.
+The star of the show is the spicy Korean sauce.
 Traditionally, gochujang paste is used as a base.
 It’s a savoury, spicy, and pungent fermented condiment made from Korean red pepper – also known as gochugaru – plus glutinous rice, fermented soybeans, and salt.

-It’s actually not so bad, especially as it uses fermented soy, but the problem is that many commercial brands of this paste also contain MSG and other added flavours and colours.
+It’s actually pretty healthy, especially as it uses fermented soy, but the problem is that many commercial brands of this paste also contain MSG and other added flavours and colours.

-Instead, I am using Korean red pepper instead of the paste and adding other ingredients to mimic the flavour.
+I am using Korean red pepper instead of the paste and adding other ingredients to recreate the flavour.
 You can find Korean red pepper in most Asian grocery stores and online on Amazon here.

-It has smoky, fruity-sweet notes, with a hot kick but it’s not too spicy in my opinion.
-For chilli lovers, the heat is similar to New Mexico or Poblano peppers, Indian Kashmiri red pepper is also quite similar.
+This Korean chili sauce has smoky, fruity-sweet notes, with a hot kick but it’s not too spicy in my opinion.
+For chilli lovers, the heat is similar to New Mexico or Poblano peppers, and Indian Kashmiri red pepper is also quite similar.